jeffreysblake/adventure-weavers-essential-guide/README.md

 ## What This Engine Provides

-I've transformed Adventure Weaver's Essential Guide into a powerful platform for creating interactive, text-based adventures tailored to your family's unique stories and preferences.
+I've transformed The Quest Weaver's Essential Guide into a powerful platform for creating interactive, text-based adventures tailored to your family's unique stories and preferences.
 The engine combines:

 - **Flexible Storytelling**: Create immersive narratives that adapt to player choices
 - **Smart Content Generation**: AI-powered content creation using OpenAI or Anthropic models
 - **Rich Physics System**: Realistic material interactions and spell effects
 - **Modular Architecture**: Easily extendable with new features and capabilities

 This is more than just a game engine - it's a tool for families to create meaningful, interactive experiences together.
-Whether you're looking to build educational adventures, entertaining stories, or collaborative gameplay, Adventure Weaver provides the foundation for creating something truly special.
+Whether you're looking to build educational adventures, entertaining stories, or collaborative gameplay, The Quest Weaver provides the foundation for creating something truly special.

 ## Core Features